The translation of this document is outdated.

 (4) In urgent cases when there is a justified reason to deem

-that public safety, health or consumer interests are endangered,
+that public safety, health or consumer interests will be

-a supervisory body may perform the activities referred to in
+endangered, a supervisory body may perform the activities

-Paragraph two of this Section prior to informing the European
+referred to in Paragraph two of this Section prior to informing

-Commission and the relevant state.
-In such case, the supervisory
+the European Commission and the relevant state.
+In such case, the

-body shall immediately inform the European Commission and the
+supervisory body shall immediately inform the European Commission

-relevant state regarding the activities performed and justify the
+and the relevant state of the activities performed and justify

 co-ordinates the circulation of the information referred to in